Mental Health Red Flags We Ignore Because We’re Too Busy

 2. There’s Still Shame Around Mental Health

 Even with all the awareness, saying “I’m struggling” can still feel like weakness.
-But the real strength?
-Acknowledging when you need support.
+But the real strength lies in acknowledging when you need support.

 3. We Think It’ll Go Away on Its Own